 Germany: Germany has unrestricted entry to a number of countries.
 Others must have a negative test before entering the country.
 If coming from an 'area of concern' or 'high incidence area', you must also quarantine for 10 days, or 14 if from an area with a more contagious variant.
 If you are vaccinated, you can skip testing and quarantine.

 Iceland: Any can enter Iceland if they have proof of their vaccination or previous Covid infection.
 If you do not have these documents, you must have a negative test before arrival, and two after arrival - one immediately, and one after five to six days in obligatory quarantine.

 Kosovo: A negative test must be taken before departure is required if from a red or amber region of the EU map, but not otherwise.

 Montenegro: All travelers to Montenegro over the age of five must prove that they have either had a negative test before departure or a complete vaccination over seven days prior.
 Failing to do so will require 14 days of self-isolation.
 Those from European Union member states, Israel, Albania, Bosnia and Herzegovina, Kosovo, Serbia, Russia, Belarus, Ukraine, and North Macedonia are exempt from these rules and do not have to face requirements.

-San Marino: There are no prerequisites for traveling into San Marino, but the only way into San Marino is through Italy, which has strict rules.
+San Marino: There are no prerequisites for traveling into San Marino, but the only way into San Marino is through Italy.

 Serbia: A negative test is required before departure for all over the age of 12, and is not available upon arrival.
 Nationals can elect to quarantine for ten days instead.